RathVong/go-websocket-chat-demo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 # Go Websocket Example: Chat
-This is an up-to-date example of the go-web-socket-chat-demo to heroku.
+This is an up-to-date example of the go-web-socket-chat-demo using garyburd's redis for heroku.

 This is a simple application that serves tasty WebSockets to your users